wandersick/englishize-cmd/README.md

 1. Toggles between English and non-English for many Windows commands
 2. For English system admins who manages Windows PCs of other languages
-3. No need to log off; settings are appled immediately
+3. No need to log off; settings are applied immediately
 4. Comes with a restorer.
 Apply or restore is as simple as a click
 5. Better character compatibility than changing DOS codepage
 6. Many languages and executables are supported.
 Customizable